 Karratha was established in 1960s due to the tremendous growth of the iron ore industry.
 Today, it is a busy, modern and well-serviced town and a great base for exploring Millstream Chichester National Park, Karijini National Park and the 42 islands of the Dampier Archipelago.

-Walk the Jaburara Heritage Trail and discover Indigenous rock engravings and artefacts.
+Walk the Yaburara Heritage Trail and discover Indigenous rock engravings and artefacts.
 Head for Hearson’s Cove for a swim and catch the ‘Stairway to the Moon’ from May to October.
 Or take a picnic to Miaree Pool and go for a refreshing dip.

 Karratha offers a wide range of accommodation to suit all tastes and budgets, from caravan parks, backpackers, bed and breakfasts and self-contained apartments to hotels and resorts.
 Search for Karratha accommodation.